divyapallam4/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

     ![Screen image displaying the settings and privacy page with organization's notes highlighted](./media/lp4-mod1-myaccount-setting-and-privacy-org-notes.png)

 4. Under **Organization’s notice**, you can review the terms of use you have accepted.
+5. Note:"You will get you have not accepted any MOC HOL 100053 terms of use"

 #### Task 6 - Edit terms of use details